Arthrodesis is the surgical immobilization of a joint by the fusion of the adjacent bones.

 Indications for the surgery include:

-Your orthopaedic surgeon will gather your medical history and perform a physical examination of the wrist.
+Your orthopedic surgeon will gather your medical history and perform a physical examination of the wrist.
 Diagnostic studies will be carried out and may include:

 Various techniques are in practice for achieving a successful arthrodesis.
 The type of operative technique depends on the underlying condition, quality of bone, condition of the remaining joints of the involved extremity, and the surgeon’s preference.